afatsini/webdos/README.md

 ## Project Structure

 - `server.js` - The main Express server that serves the application
+- `.env` - Environment variables (API keys, configuration settings)
 - `public/` - Contains static files served to the browser
   - `index.html` - The main frontend interface
   - `placeholder.jpg` - Default image used when a cover isn't available
 - `games/` - Folder to store DOS game ZIP files
-- `covers/` - Folder to store game cover images
+- `covers/` - Folder to store game cover images (both manual and auto-fetched)

 ## Future Enhancements

 As outlined in the specification document:
 - Integration with js-dos to play games directly in the browser
-- Improved cover image fetching from online sources
 - Enhanced user interface with filtering and search capabilities
+- Game details pages with additional information

 ## License